PEOPLE

 Shaiesta Ghafoorzai

 Shaiesta is a psychology major at California State University, East Bay.
-In addition to volunteering at the East Bay Anxiety Lab, she is a research assistant in the Metascientific Investigations and Scientific Training (M.I.S.T.)
-Lab, where she explores how beliefs about artificial intelligence relate to mental health and behavior.
-She is also involved in the STEAM Lab and has previously contributed to art therapy research.
+In addition to volunteering at the East Bay Lab, she is a research assistance in the Metascientific investigations and Scientific Training (M.I.S.T) lab, where she explores how beliefs about artificial intelligence relate to mental health and behavior.
+She is also involved in the STEAM lab research.
 Her research interests include anxiety disorders, culturally responsive therapy, and the psychological impacts of oppression.
-Shaiesta hopes to pursue a Ph.D. in Clinical Psychology and work toward becoming a licensed clinical psychologist.
+Shaiesta hopes to pursue a Ph.D. in clinical psychology and work toward becoming a clinical psychologist.

 Taylor Moriarity